astaba/x64-ASM-sbs3/README.md

 * **Only save callee-saved registers** (`RBX`, `RBP`, etc.) that are used in a function.
 * Let the **calling function** be responsible for saving any caller-saved registers it needs to preserve across a function call.

-Your critical eye has identified a key point of discussion for any assembly programmer: striking a balance between code correctness, readability, and performance

 ## Embedding data in the .code segment